 (b) Subsection (b) is amended as follows:

-(1) Paragraph (1) is amended by striking the phrase “By 2030” and inserting the phrase “By 2033” in its place.
+(1) Paragraph (1) is amended as follows:

+(A) Strike the phrase “By 2030” and insert the phrase “By 2033” in its place.

+(B) Strike the phrase “commercial motor carriers, limousine-service vehicles, and taxis” and insert the phrase “and commercial motor carriers” in its place.

-(2) Paragraph (2) is amended by striking the phrase “By 2035” and inserting the phrase “By 2038” in its place.
+(2) Paragraph (2) is amended as follows:

+(A) Strike the phrase “By 2035” and insert the phrase “By 2038” in its place.

+(B) Strike the phrase “commercial motor carriers, limousine-service vehicles, and taxis” and insert the phrase “and commercial motor carriers” in its place.

-(3) Paragraph (3) is amended by striking the phrase “By 2040” and inserting the phrase “By 2043” in its place.
+(3) Paragraph (3) is amended as follows:

+(A) Strike the phrase “By 2040” and insert the phrase “By 2043” in its place.

+(B) Strike the phrase “commercial motor carriers, limousine-service vehicles, and taxis” and insert the phrase “and commercial motor carriers” in its place.

-(4) Paragraph (4) is amended by striking the phrase “By 2045” and inserting the phrase “By 2048” in its place
+(4) Paragraph (4) is amended as follows:

+(A) Strike the phrase “By 2045” and insert the phrase “By 2048” in its place.

+(B) Strike the phrase “commercial motor carriers, limousine-service vehicles, and taxis” and insert the phrase “and commercial motor carriers” in its place.

 SUBTITLE G. STORMWATER FUND